hargikas/meteogr-videos/README.md

 # Meteo.gr Timelapse Images and Videos

-A python scripts to create timelapse images and videos by downloading images from web-cameras
+Python scripts to create timelapse images and videos by downloading images from web-cameras

 ## Getting Started